kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 ### Available Templates

 Currently, two default templates are provided: `transfer` and `safe-transfer`.
-These templates cover the most common transaction types, allowing for straightforward transfers of tokens between accounts.
+(Default templates are stored at `.kadena/transaction-templates`) These templates cover the most common transaction types, allowing for straightforward transfers of tokens between accounts.

 ### Command Usage